deeplearning4j/deeplearning4j/programmingguide/06_ffn.md

 ## <a name="Building">Building a Feed Forward Network</a>

-Now that the data is ready, we can set up the configuration of the neural network using MultiLayerConfiguration.
+Now that the data is ready, we can set up the configuration of the neural network using `MultiLayerConfiguration`.

 ```
 MultiLayerConfiguration conf = new NeuralNetConfiguration.Builder()